 - Robust Reporting: AURA can provide a secure record of personnel, client and financial data during the on-site CARF survey.
 Beyond the survey, AURA’s reporting features allow a facility to closely monitor their performance to track adherence to CARF’s quality improvement guidelines after accreditation.

 Want to find out more about how AURA is designed to help providers achieve and maintain CARF accreditation?
 Reach out to one of our knowledgable professionals today, we’d love to chat!
-And if you’d like to see the above features (and many more!) in action, hit the button below!
+And if you’d like to see our software in action, you can schedule a demo here!